larryli88/flightbot/README.md

 ### Training model
 Before using the flight bot, you need to train the model first.
 The training is done by `train.py` and it will save the trained model to `./model`

+### Demo
+Search for @Larry88Bot on Telegram to see a demo.

 ## Built With
 * [Rasa](https://rasa.com) - The natural language understanding framework used
+* [Python Telegram Bot 11.1.-](https://python-telegram-bot.org/) - The wrapper used to access Telegram bot Api

 ## Author
 * **Larry Li**